Objective-C: Philosophical differences between Objective-C and C++

 The design and implementation of C++ and Objective-C represent fundamentally different approaches to extending C.

 In addition to C's style of procedural programming, C++ directly supports certain forms of object-oriented programming, generic programming, and metaprogramming.
 C++ also comes with a large standard library that includes several container classes.
-Similarly, Objective-C adds object-oriented programming, dynamic typing, and reflection to C. Objective-C does not provide a standard library per se, but in most places where Objective-C is used, it is used with an OpenStep-like library such as OPENSTEP, Cocoa, or GNUstep, which provides functionality similar to C++'s standard library.
+Similarly, Objective-C adds object-oriented programming, dynamic typing, and reflection to C. Objective-C does not provide a standard library per se, but in most places where Objective-C is used, it is used with an OpenStep-like library such as OPENSTEP, Cocoa, or GNUstep, which provides functions similar to C++'s standard library.

-One notable difference is that Objective-C provides runtime support for reflective features, whereas C++ adds only a small amount of runtime support to C. In Objective-C, an object can be queried about its own properties, e.g., whether it will respond to a certain message.
+One notable difference is that Objective-C provides runtime support for reflective programming features, whereas C++ adds only a small amount of runtime support to C. In Objective-C, an object can be queried about its own properties, e.g., whether it will respond to a certain message.
 In C++, this is not possible without the use of external libraries.

 The use of reflection is part of the wider distinction between dynamic (run-time) features and static (compile-time) features of a language.
-Although Objective-C and C++ each employ a mix of both features, Objective-C is decidedly geared toward run-time decisions while C++ is geared toward compile-time decisions.
+Although Objective-C and C++ each employ a mix of both features, Objective-C favors run-time decisions while C++ favors compile-time decisions.
 The tension between dynamic and static programming involves many of the classic trade-offs in programming: dynamic features add flexibility, static features add speed and type checking.

-Generic programming and metaprogramming can be implemented in both languages using runtime polymorphism.
-In C++ this takes the form of virtual functions and runtime type identification, while Objective-C offers dynamic typing and reflection.
-Both Objective-C and C++ support compile-time polymorphism (generic functions), with Objective-C only adding this feature in 2015.
+Generic programming and metaprogramming can be implemented in both languages using runtime polymorphism (dynamic dispatch).
+In C++, this takes the form of virtual functions and runtime type identification, while Objective-C offers dynamic typing and reflection.
+Both Objective-C and C++ support compile-time polymorphism (generic functions), with Objective-C adding this feature in 2015.